PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ### Listing

+The messages listed here, could be written through:

+- the order view page in the BO;
+- the order details page in the customer account in the FO;
+- the store's contact form.

 **The messages sent through the contact form in the front office are only listed here if the contact ('Webmaster' or 'Customer service', for example) has the "Save messages?" option enabled.**

 This setting can be changed in Shop parameters > Contact > Contact, when editing the contacts.